 In my discussions with students concerned about scope of practice, I have learned that RNs undervalue the role they play as EDUCATORS, and realizing the value of this huge aspect of our profession can feel very empowering.

-Can nurses recommend supplements or give nutrition advice?
+Can a Functional Nurse recommend supplements or give nutrition advice?

 Many students come to the program wary of recommending supplements, so I love to use that as an example also.
 How often as an RN have you recommended someone with a sprained ankle apply heat and ice, elevate their leg, and alternate ibuprofen and acetaminophen?